Coincidences of homological densities, predicted by arithmetic: The poset of colored -equals partitions and its homology

 In particular, the algebra \eqref{posetalg} is generated by the subspace $\bigoplus_{I'}H_{*-2}(\Delta(\overline{\Pi^D_n(\leq I')});\Z)$ where the sum is over partitions $I'\in \Pi^D_n$ with precisely one nonsingleton block. \end{proposition}

 One might naively expect that Proposition \ref{proposition:kunneth} should follow directly from the K\"unneth theorem.
 However, it is not the case that the isomorphism in Lemma~\ref{L:fcprod1} holds with $\Pi^D_n(\le I)$ replaced by $\overline{\Pi^D_n(\le I)}$.
-Indeed, this one reason that the intersection product is needed.
+Indeed, this is one reason that the intersection product is needed.
+On the other hand, an interpretation in terms of Kunneth can be found in Lemmas 4.2 and 4.5 of \cite{Pet2}.